tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

 Intellectual satisfaction notwithstanding, I suspect that a considerable part of my pleasure has been derived from a sense of belonging to an elite handful of people that *really* got it.
 Sure, many developers loved the story and cherished it as part of their digital sphere, but I could go into detail and describe the hack without a refresher.
 I knew about the index register bit, the trick of storing the modified instruction in its original location and the magical appearance of a JUMP instruction in the right place, at the right time.

-It was only while proofing Tomer's annotations to the story, that a certain unease started growing around that self-image of a *real* computer guy, who knows all about registers, addressing modes and overflows.
-This vague sensation soon evolved into my own inverse "Mel moment".
-Unlike Ed Nather's moment, which was sudden and gratifying, mine was tedious and annoying.
-Instead of a light shining suddenly and brightly, I experienced a slow dimming of the clear picture that I had of Mel's hack.
+It was only while proofing Tomer's annotations to the story, that a certain unease started forming around that self-image of a *real* computer guy, who knows all about registers, addressing modes and overflows.
+This vague sensation soon evolved into my own "Mel moment", an almost perfect inverse of the original one.
+Unlike Ed Nather's revelation, which was sudden and gratifying, mine was tedious and annoying.
+Instead of a light shining suddenly and brightly, I experienced a slow dimming of the mental picture that I had of Mel's hack.
 Rather than being blinded, the darkness allowed me to see clearly just how sloppy my reading had been.
+I was so enamoured with with the story, that it never occurred to me to cast any doubt on its feasibility.

 ### Ed Nather's version